donaldpipowitch/how-to-create-a-language-server-and-vscode-extension/README.md

 `activationEvents` is not required.
 You use [activation events](https://code.visualstudio.com/docs/extensionAPI/activation-events) to tell VS Code _when_ your extension needs to be loaded, so your extension isn't loaded automatically in every project and slows you down, even if you don't need it.
 In this case I said that the extension should be loaded, if a `.vscode/extensions.json` file can be found in the workspace.

-`scripts.postinstall` calls a script called `vscode-install` provided by the [`vscode`](https://github.com/Microsoft/vscode-extension-vscode) package, which is a part of our `dependencies`.
+`scripts.postinstall` calls a script called `vscode-install` provided by the [`vscode`](https://github.com/Microsoft/vscode-extension-vscode) package, which is a part of our `devDependencies`.
 We don't use this package directly in our client, but it is needed by our other dependency [`vscode-languageclient`](https://github.com/Microsoft/vscode-languageserver-node). `vscode` depends on _our_ `engines.vscode` setting and generates some files like type declarations when we call `vscode-install`.

 Now we can dive into our [`src/index.ts`](packages/client/src/index.ts):